Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 export default App;
 ```

-Use a class-based component, which is an older less-preferable means to build components.
-However, you’ll see some of them out in the wild, so it’s useful to take a look at how they’re built.
-For future lessons, you’ll be using the more modern functional components with **React Hooks** which look quite different.
+Use a class-based component, an older less-preferable means to build components.
+However, you’ see them out in the wild, so it’s useful to take a look at how they’re built.
+For future lessons, you use the more modern functional components with **React Hooks** which look quite different.

-For **class-based** components, you need to `extend` React’s Component class.
-Do that by typing the `extends` keyword after our class declaration, and then extending the `React.Component` class there.
+For **class-based** components, you  `extend` React’s Component class.
+Type the `extends` keyword after your class declaration, and then extend the `React.Component` class there.

 To make this look a little cleaner, import the `Component` class as part of your React import at the top of the file.
 Add it as a named import like this:

 `import React, { Component } from 'react';`

-By doing that, you can replace the `React.Component` part with just `Component`.
+By doing that, you replace the `React.Component` part with just `Component`.

 Finally, add a `default export` for this component which is just `App`.
 Add this right after your class declaration.

 `export default App;`

-You’re not quite finished yet, but you have the building blocks in.
+You’re not quite finished yet, but have the building blocks in.
 If you run this now, nothing would happen because your component doesn’t return anything.

 ### Add a Title

 All React components have to provide a `return` which is usually a block of `JSX`.
 With class-based components, you have to first provide a `render()` method and then add a `return` statement within the `render()` method.

-To get started and to test your app, just return a `heading`.
+To get started and to test your app, return a `heading`.
 Add a `render()` method, add a `return` statement within that, and add a simple message using an `<h1>` tag.

 ```
 render() {